Lab protocols for the Lowe-Power lab (scroll down for table of contents Readme)

 1.)
 Prepare separate stock solutions: -Dissolve 2.5 g of (NH4)2SO4 (ammonium sulfate) in 50 mL of water -Dissolve 0.5 g of MgSO4, 7H2O (magnesium sulfate heptahydrate) in 50 mL of water -Dissove 0.125 g FeSO4, 7H2O (Iron (II) sulfate heptahydrate) in 50 mL of water

 2.)
-Prepare a potassium sulfate base solution by dissolving 6.8 g of KH2PO4 in 800mL of water
+Prepare a potassium phosphate base solution by dissolving 6.8 g of KH2PO4 in 800mL of water

 3.)
-Add the portions of the stock solutions to the potassium sulfate solution (volumes to add below)
+Add the portions of the stock solutions to the potassium phosphate solution (volumes to add below)

 4.)
 Bring the total volume of the combined mineral solution up to 1 L.